brfriedr/Cisco-DNA-Center-Webex-Bot/README.md

 * **Ensure network and application performance:** AI/ML network insights reduce time spent managing network operations and improve user experience.
 * **Facilitate offsite IT teams:** Optimized for remote access, a clean, organized dashboard with single-button workflows makes remote management easy.

 Webex Teams Bots gives users access to outside services right from their Webex spaces.
-Bots help users automate tasks, bring external content into the discussions, and gain efficiences.
+Bots help users automate tasks, bring external content into the discussions, and gain efficiencies.
 Bots come in all different shapes and sizes such as notifiers, controllers, and assists.

-The ability to intergrate Cisco DNA Center Platform API's into Webex Bots provides us a powerful way to manage and get insites into whats happen within our network.
+The ability to integrate Cisco DNA Center Platform API's into Webex Bots provides us a powerful way to manage and get insights into whats happen within our network.

 # What are we going to do?